Saint Peter's Fair: Setting in history

 The novel begins during a period of relative quiet in England, with Stephen crowned King since 1135.
 His cousin, the surviving legitimate child of the prior King Henry, Empress Maud is in Anjou attempting to build support for her invasion, aided in England by her half-brother Robert of Gloucester.
 The contention arose from Henry's effort to gain support from the nobility to honour his daughter as Queen on his death, as his only legitimate son had died in an accident on the White Ship in 1120.
 When Henry died, Stephen acted quickly to gain the crown while Maud stayed in Anjou with her husband and children.
 Many who had taken the oath with the dead king Henry readily gave their allegiance to Stephen.
 Others felt that first oath to bind them.
 Precisely why this split endured is never clear and continually analysed.
 Perhaps England was not ready for a queen; perhaps her second marriage with Geoffrey of Anjou (arranged by her father) rankled; perhaps the affable Stephen was more popular and Maud too strident; perhaps the barons wanted to be more certain of their own lands; perhaps other reasons set off the long period of strife, which was not settled until King Stephen died.
 The novel concludes with Empress Maud invading England on 30 September 1139 and taking Arundel Castle in West Sussex.

 Abbott Radulfus was the real Abbott at this Benedictine monastery, who began in 1138 as the replacement of Abbott Heribert.
 In historical records he is sometimes called Ranulf.

-The Saint Peter's Fair was allowed to the Abbey as a way for it to earn revenue.
+The Saint Peter's Fair was allowed to the Abbey as a way for it to earn revenue, here 38 shillings.
 The three-day fair was granted either by Earl Roger or King Henry I. The Lammas Fair was allowed in the same fashion, originally on 1 August, become 12 August after the change of the calendar in 1752.
 The Charter fair was a primary method of buying and selling trade goods in this century (the 12th) as part of the growing economy, as well as a benefit to the Abbey, from rents, fees, tolls.